-Create a sample sheet, sample_sheet_demux.csv, which describes the metadata for each pair of RNA and hashtag data.
+Create a sample sheet, sample\sheet\demux.csv, which describes the metadata for each pair of RNA and hashtag data.
 A brief description of the sample sheet format is listed below (required column headers are shown in bold).

 Column Description OUTNAME Output name for one pair of RNA and hashtag data.
 Must be unique per pair.
 RNA Google bucket url to the raw gene count matrix generated in Step 1.
 TagFile/ADT Google bucket url to the hashtag file generated in Step 1.
-The column name can be either TagFile or ADT, where ADT is to be backward compatible with sample sheets working with cumulus/cumulus_hashing_cite_seq workflow.
+The column name can be either TagFile or ADT , where ADT is for backward compatibility with older snapshots.
 TYPE Assay type, which can be cell-hashing, nucleus-hashing, or genetic-pooling.
 Genotype Google bucket url to the reference genotypes in vcf.gz format.
-This column is not required in the following cases: • When TYPE is cell-hashing or nucleus-hashing; • When TYPE is genetic-pooling, demultiplexing_algorithm input is souporcell, and user wish to run in de novo mode without reference geno- types, and don't need to rename cluster names by information from a known genotype vcf file.
+This column is re- quired in the following cases: • Run genetic-pooling assay with souporcell algorithm (i.e. TYPE is genetic-pooling, demultiplexing_algorithm input is souporcell): - Run with reference genotypes, i.e. souporcell_de_novo_mode is false. - Run in de novo mode (i.e. souporcell_de_novo_mode is true), but need to match the resulting cluster names by information from reference genotypes (see description of souporcell_rename_donors input below). • Run genetic-pooling assay with popscle algorithm (i.e. TYPE is genetic-pooling, demultiplexing_algorithm input is popscle): - popscle_num_samples input is 0.
+In this case, demuxlet will be run with reference genotypes. - popscle_num_samples input is larger than 0.
+In this case, reference geno- types will be only used to generate pileups, then freemuxlet will be used for demultiplexing without reference genotypes.